Honyaki: Traditional process

+Forging

-Forging: Unlike awase bocho, honyaki in general have no need to raise to forge welding heat.
+Unlike awase bocho, honyaki in general have no need to raise to forge welding heat.
 This skips the possible carbon migration to the mild steel and decarburization from the heating to around 1000 degrees Celsius.
 Furthermore, the smith skips the need to weld the layers careful under careful heating and to evenly forge the core steel.
 In this regard to forging White 2 steel, honyaki is easier than in awase bocho.
 More alloy and higher carbon make this more difficult.
 There are multiple re-heatings and forging from high temperatures downward.
 Blades are cooled and annealed in carbonized rice straw or ash, cut to rough shape, cold forged, and corrected for distortion multiple times.
 They are preferably left to stabilize for a bit between each step to help reduce distortion.
 The knife is rough ground to shape with the omote, urasuki, and profile.
 These steps generally require more effort than with laminated knives.

+Quenching

-Quenching: A paste is applied to the blade using water, charcoal, clay, ground natural sharpening stone, and other ingredients in a proprietary way and composition.
+A paste is applied to the blade using water, charcoal, clay, ground natural sharpening stone, and other ingredients in a proprietary way and composition.
 This thicker paste goes on the blade spine on both sides and traditionally mimics the wavy hamon of nihonto.
 A thinner slip goes on the hard edge to help heat transfer there.
 It then must dry in air or over heat.
 The quench water or oil is prepared and brought to the right temperature.
 The forge is heated.
 Lights are turned off and the room shut from the outside.
 Once ready, the blade is buried and shuffled around in the charcoal and when it reaches the correct temperature it is thrust into water and moved forward and back (so as to prevent lateral distortion) and then after a couple seconds side to side.
 The knife could also be brought up slightly above temperature and then held in the room to the correct temperature before quench.
 The quench could be interrupted toward the end for more rough grinding or to correct distortion.
 The blade is tempered either immediately over fire, or in oil, or in an oven.
 The water quench regularly destroys many blades by cracking them or warping them too badly to reasonably sell.